- Any EU citizen has the same right to work in another EU country as nationals of that country:

 - access to training.

-3. Social advantages
+Social and tax advantages

 Professional and semi-professional sportspersons are covered by the same EU rules: they can work in other EU countries on the same basis as nationals of that country.